-The border between Italy and Switzerland runs along a watershed line, where meltwater flows on both sides of the mountain towards one country or the other.
+The border between Italy and Switzerland runs along a watershed, where meltwater flows on both sides of the mountain towards one country or the other.
 But the retreat of glaciers, and in particular of the glacier Theodul moved the watershed towards the Guide del Cervino Refuge, a refuge for visitors near the summit Gray Head of 3.480 meters (11.417 feet) and is gradually passing under the building.

 Where we are?